Cost and Scholarship Information

 Some high schools provide students with books and materials for dual credit courses, while others don’t.
 Ultimately, you are responsible for getting access to all the textbooks and other materials you need for your courses.
 Some material may be available electronically as digital content.
 Digital content charges are separate from tuition, and you are responsible for these charges unless your high school or school district pays for them.

 A hold is placed on your academic record when you have an outstanding obligation such as an unpaid bill or inaccurate information on your account.
 The hold is released when you have met the obligation.
-If you have a hold on your record, you will not be allowed to register for classes, order transcripts or receive any other services from the college until the hold is released.
+If you have a hold on your record, you will not be allowed to register for classes, or receive any other services from the college until the hold is released.

 If you have a hold on your account, contact your counselor/advisor as soon as possible—they’re here to help.